 Cancer of the esophagus develops in the esophagus, the muscular tube that connects the throat to the stomach.
 Located just behind the trachea (windpipe), the esophagus is 10 to 13 inches in length and carries food from the mouth to the stomach for digestion.
 The wall of the esophagus is made up of several layers and cancers generally start in the inner layer and grow out.
 There are two main types of cancer of the esophagus: squamous cell carcinoma and adenocarcinoma and more rare types, including melanoma, small cell carcinoma and leiomyosarcoma.
 Learn more about esophageal cancer.

 Board certified surgeons at Brigham and Women’s Hospital (BWH) specialize in surgical techniques for esophageal cancer.
 We offer the most current diagnostic methods and proven treatments, including minimally invasive surgical approaches aided by video technology.
-We are the surgical team for the Center for Esophageal and Gastric Cancer at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+We are the surgical team for the Center for Esophageal and Gastric Cancer at Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.

 There are two main types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
 Although the overall rate of esophageal cancer has remained the same, adenocarcinoma has increased in incidence and squamous cell carcinoma has seen a decrease.